OLC-Bioinformatics/redmine-docs/docs/index.md

 If you would like to add documentation to existing pages or create a new page for an analysis tool you can copy, fill out, and send [this form](https://136gc-my.sharepoint.com/:w:/g/personal/evelyn_yu_inspection_gc_ca/EYDC9jmTBHxDnTNOdBs5aTEBFeYvdLAg_1oW-UaIvuPauA?e=j7JdoY) to a bioinformatician.
 Alternatively, you can follow the instructions using the [tutorial](tutorials/adding_documentation.md) section to add edits yourself.

+## Tool Versions

+Tool versions are now being output to the user's redmine request.
+If the version is not printed, please let us know and we will update your request with the information.

 ## Possible Analyses
 ###I want to:
 <details>
   <summary><b>Download sequence data, or share sequence data with a collaborator</b></summary> <br>

-  To retrieve a zip file of your sequence data (which can also be shared with external collaborators) use automators: <a href="data/external_retrieve.md">External retrieve</a> - exports a list of sequences in a zipped file
+  To retrieve a zip file of your sequence data (which can also be shared with external collaborators) use automators:
+  <a href="data/external_retrieve">External retrieve</a> - exports a list of sequences in a zipped file

 </details>
 <br>